B2B meaning explained: definition, examples, and how it works

 Transactions in a B2B model

-B2B transactions typically follow a five-step process:
+B2B transactions typically follow a 5-step process:

-- Initial contact: Identify your needs and reach out to potential suppliers (for example, a restaurant chain seeking catering equipment)
+- Initial contact: identify your needs and reach out to potential suppliers (for example, a restaurant chain seeking catering equipment)

-- Negotiate: Agree on pricing, terms, and service levels (for example, volume discounts and delivery schedules)
+- Negotiate: agree on pricing, terms, and service levels (for example, volume discounts and delivery schedules)

-- Implement: Receive products or services as specified (for example, install equipment and train staff)
+- Implement: receive products or services as specified (for example, install equipment and train staff)

-- Ongoing support: Maintain the relationship through continuous service and updates (for example, regularly maintain equipment and review accounts)
+- Ongoing support: maintain the relationship through continuous service and updates (for example, regularly maintain equipment and review accounts)

 B2B vs B2C: what's the difference?